Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Results of the Hypoxia-Activated Drug Model and Sensitivity Analysis

-Although the quantity $\overline{c}_t^{tpz}$ is representative of the biomedical problem, being a measure of the amount of chemotherapeutic delivered to the tissue, it may not be sufficiently descriptive as a reference quantity for sensitivity analysis.
 Due to the exponential decay for $t>7200\, s$, $c_t^{tpz}$ assumes very low values for most of the time of numerical experiments compared to its value at the peak of the infusion phase ($3600\, s < t \leq 7200\, s)$.
 In this light, the concentration of TPZ in tissue at $t =7200\, s$, $10800\, s$, and $21600\, s$ may provide a more complete picture of the sensitivity of the system in terms of $\mu^*_i$ and $\sigma_i$.
 As we can observe in Figure~\ref{fig:mu_ct_0D}, interestingly, all parameters have a stronger influence on $c_t^{tpz}(7200\, s)$ and $c_t^{tpz}(10800\, s)$ since the exponential decay of $c_v^{tpz}$ prescribed at the inflow boundary does not influence the results.
 Moreover, as confirmation, the values of $\mu^*_i$ for $c_t^{tpz}(21600\, s)$ are, indeed, significantly smaller than the other three quantities.
+Figure~\ref{fig:sigma_ct_0D} collects Morris indices for $c_t^{tpz}(7200\, s)$, $c_t^{tpz}(10800\, s)$ and $c_t^{tpz}(21600\, s)$.
+Interestingly, except for $c_{v0}^{tpz}$, all indices lie about on the bisector of the $\mu^*_i$-$\sigma_i$ plane, thus suggesting nonlinear effects of the input parameters on the output of the model and highlighting possible interactions between them.